xsp-cz/GenesisEnvs/README.md

   - `GraspFixedRod`: Environment for grasping a fixed rod.
   - `GraspRandomBlock`: Environment for grasping a randomly placed block.
   - `GraspRandomRod`: Environment for grasping a randomly placed rod.
+  - `ShadowHandBase`: Environment for controlling a ShadowHand.
-  - `WaterFranka`: Environment for playing with liquid.
+  - `WaterFranka`: Environment for interacting with liquid.